KamCioGIT/-Black-Dimond-Roleplay-/[standalone]/rpemotes/README.md

 Server owners can change this in the `config.lua`.

-Alternatively, the player base can set their own menu keybind to open RpEmotes
+Alternatively, the player base can set their own menu keybind to open RPEmotes

 `Esc > settings > keybinds > fivem`